totegamma/gotogh.nvim/README.md

 # gotogh.nvim

-currently this plugin only works on mac ('cause it calls `open` command)
+Open the currently open file on a Github page with line numbers

 ## install